 - Don’t over compensate with gear.
 The 500 pounds of wheat, for me, was symbolic of people who load up on gear, but never bother to load up on knowledge.
 Remember gear is good, and can definitely make a bad situation better, but if you lack the knowledge it takes to survive that gear is useless.

 Not having a Plan for where you will store your food.

 The second thing on the list that jumped out at me was, “Not having a Plan for Where You Will Store Your Food.”

 Seems so simple right?
 But the problem here comes from that one word that eludes so many people – PLAN.

 One of the most important parts of preparedness is having a plan.
 Without a plan, you’re a walking disaster waiting to happen.
 Planning is one of the keys to survival, and should never be overlooked.

 - The first part of preparedness planning is – and unfortunately this is going to come as a shock for some people – KNOWING WHAT YOU’RE PREPARING FOR!
-What are the most likely threats that you will face?

 - Second, you need to know your vulnerabilities.
 For this, I suggest performing a threat assessment.